saron mortgage switzerland questions answers guide

 How are the interest rates of SARON mortgages calculated?

-According to the Swiss National Bank, there are 7 different calculation variants.
-Lenders can choose which of these variants they want to use.
+According to the Swiss National Bank, seven different methods for calculating the compounded SARON are currently in use.
+Each lender chooses which of these methods they prefer to use.

 Most Swiss banks have chosen to use the Lookback variant.
 In this variant, the interest rate is determined at the end of the observation period and calculated several days later at the close of the interest period.

-Some banks like the Appenzeller Kantonalbank, Credit Suisse and WIR Bank use the Last Reset variant.
+Some banks like the Appenzeller Kantonalbank and WIR Bank use the Last Reset variant.
 In this variant, the interest rate is determined at the start of the interest period (as with LIBOR mortgages).

 Some banks use the Plain variant.
 In this variant, the interest rate is calculated and billed at the end of the interest period.